Liverpool Cotton Exchange Building: History

 The business of the cotton exchange was originally conducted outdoors on Exchange Flags, behind Liverpool Town Hall.
 The first Cotton Exchange Building was built in 1808 adjacent to the flags.
-The present building in Old Hall Street was erected in 1905–06 to a design by Matear and Simon.
-The building was officially opened by the Prince and Princess of Wales on 30 November 1906.
+The present building in Old Hall Street was designed by Matear and Simon (Old Liverpool Cotton Exchange Building in Old Hall Street (built 1905; largely demolished 1967–69)), built by the Waring-White Building Company, and was officially opened by the Prince and Princess of Wales on 30 November 1906.
 The building cost around £300,000 build and the opening took place in the company of 3,000 guests.
 Its façade was in Neoclassical style, with Baroque towers at the angles.
 Its exterior decoration included statues.
 Inside the building was the latest technology for communicating with cotton trading elsewhere in the world, including telephones, and cables linking directly with New York, Bremen and Bombay.
 The Old Hall Street front was replaced with a modern-style façade designed by Newton-Dawson, Forbes and Tate in 1967–69, and the former main exchange hall was replaced by a courtyard.
 In addition to offices, the building also incorporates retail facilities.

 The building was home to Liverpool's registrar's office and coroner's courts up until January 2012.
 Up to 100,000 people a year used to visit the offices to register births, deaths and marriages before the facility was moved to St George's Hall.

+The suffragette, Edith Rigby, planted a bomb in the building on 5 July 1913, and although it was later stated in court that ‘no great damage had been done by the explosion’, Mrs Rigby was found guilty and sentenced to nine months' imprisonment with hard labour.